theMikeSwan/TMSEntityDataSource/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first and then hot Build & Run.
+To run the example project, clone the repo, and run `pod install` from the Example directory first and then hit Build & Run.

-The example app lets you create, edit, and delete events with a name, date, and category.
+The example app lets you create, edit, and delete events with a name, date, and category, as well as create and edit the categories for those events.

 The Events tab has a table view showing all of the events.
 It is run by `EventsTableViewController`.